-We’ve been dedicated travelers for about two decades.
+We’ve been dedicated travelers for several decades.
 Our trips average about thirty days each and we’re gone about four months out of each year.
 While Covid slowed us down a bit we’re getting back to it again and we’re dusting off our travel essentials.

 When selecting the essentials to carry there are three main criteria.
 Is it small, is it light weight and was it necessary?
-Every trip has been a learning experience and often we have discovered what things aren’t worth taking and what choices could be improved on.
+Every trip has been a learning experience and often we have discovered things that aren’t worth taking and choices that could be improved on.

 Our very first suggestion is to put together your own emergency kit.
 We use a 4 x 7 inch zipper case that usually gets stashed in a mollie pouch on my backpack.
 Everyones needs are different but start with an abbreviated first aid kit.
 Packets of anti-bacterial gel, alcohol wipes and a few band aides.
 After that we add an eyeglass repair kit, a miniature screwdriver set, a tube of Super Glue, a pocket flashlight and a magnifier.
 We also add a small bottle with an assortment of over the counter pills.